decred/dcrdocs/docs/getting-started/project-history.md

 ## On Chain Governance

 Since Block 4,096 was mined on February 21 2016, every Decred block has incorporated the votes of at least 3 tickets, approving the contents of the previous block.
 On July 9 2017, the first consensus vote of tickets was concluded, with the approval of changes which would allow for Lightning Network features to be deployed on the Decred network.

 ---

 ## Politeia

 Politeia was launched as Decred's off chain proposal discussion and voting site on October 15 2018, with the first proposal votes concluding on November 9 2018.
 A Contractor Management System (CMS) was built using Politeia, and since April 2019 contractors working on the Decred project have been submitting their invoices using this system.
 This creates a robust record of interactions between contractors and admins which cannot be falsified or tampered with.
 A second type of proposal, a Request For Proposals (RFP) was added in 2020, allowing for a two stage process where a general plan is first approved before interested parties submit proposals which meet its criteria.
 The [first RFP proposal](https://proposals.decred.org/record/0917c1d) was completed on September 25, 2020, with all candidate proposals being rejected.
-Politeia was launched with a git-based backend with censorship tokens for ensuring transparency of censorship, and in March 2021 this was [upgraded](https://github.com/decred/politeia/pull/1180) to use a trillian log (tstore) for improved scalability and flexibility.
+Politeia was launched with a git-based backend with censorship tokens for ensuring transparency of censorship, and in March 2021 this was [upgraded](https://github.com/decred/politeia/pull/1180) to use a [Trillian log](https://transparency.dev/) for improved scalability and flexibility.

 ---